This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Rats receiving 10–15× therapeutic doses were tested for neurological, cardiac, and respiratory functions.
 No adverse effects were found.
 Open field and Irwin battery tests showed normal behavior and physiology, confirming multi-system safety.

-To assess potential risks and determine the therapeutic safety zone, preclinical doses were recalculated into Human Equivalent Doses (HED) using the formula:
+To assess potential risks and determine the therapeutic safety zone, preclinical doses were recalculated into Human Equivalent Doses (HED) using the formula approved by FDA:

 HED (mg/kg) = Animal dose (mg/kg) ÷ Conversion factor (Km)